White Hat SEO Techniques That You Can Use Right Now (2018 Update)

-That’s why it’s important to create separate assets so that if one value ladder does indeed break, well you got other legs to hold that table up.
+That’s why it’s important to create separate assets so that if one value ladder breaks, you'll have other legs to hold that table up.

-Furthermore, the more ladders you have (or legs for your table) you can cross promote these different assets and have them feed each other.
+The more ladders you have (or legs for your table) you can cross promote these different assets ladders and have them feed each other.

 4. Build Funnels to Online Assets